 We offer our service under a SaaS business model.
-Our subscription fee includes access to our suite of applications, access to our platform to build custom applications, and our technical support and management of our cloud-based infrastructure.
+Our subscription fees include access to the ordered subscription service and related support and include updates of the subscribed service during the subscription term.
 We provide a scaled pricing model based on the duration of the subscription term and we frequently extend discounts to our customers based on the number of users.
 We generally bill our customers annually in advance.
 We generate sales through our direct sales team and indirectly through channel partners and third-party referrals.
 We also generate revenues from professional services for implementation and training of customer personnel.